An Enhanced Projection Pursuit Tree Classifier with Visual Methods for Assessing Algorithmic Improvements: PPtree extensions

-Figure~\ref{fig-diagMOD} illustrates the modified version of the algorithm for a three-class classification problem.
-After identifying the initial optimal projection, instead of combining two groups into a single super-group, the group furthest from the others is temporarily excluded.
-In this example, class \(g_3\) is dropped from the current node.
-A new projection is then computed using only classes \(g_1\) and \(g_2\) (relabeled as \(g_1^*\) and \(g_2^*\) ), and one of the eight available rules is applied to determine the optimal split point.
-Subsequently, class \(g_3\) is reintroduced, and a new projection is computed to best separate it from \(g_2\), completing the tree construction.
+In Figure~\ref{fig-diag} this would correspond to dropping class \(g_3\) from the current node.
+The projection is then computed using only classes \(g_1\) and \(g_2\) (relabeled as \(g_1^*\) and \(g_2^*\) ).
+The choice of the existing eight available rules is then applied to determine the optimal split point, to create the terminal node for \(g_1\).
+Subsequently, class \(g_3\) is reintroduced, and a new projection is computed to best separate it from \(g_2\).
+The split is made on this set of observations, creating two more terminal nodes, completing the tree construction.

-Figure~\ref{fig-tab1} shows the effect of this modification on the decision boundaries obtained from the simulated dataset presented in Figure~\ref{fig-boundary}.